Skip to main content

 Trading off deeply nested documents vs. relationships

-While it's useful that Convex supports nested objects and arrays, should keep documents relatively small in size.
-In practice, we recommend limiting lists to no more than 5-10 elements and avoiding deeply nested documents.
+While it's useful that Convex supports nested objects and arrays, you should keep documents relatively small in size.
+In practice, we recommend limiting Arrays to no more than 5-10 elements and avoiding deeply nested Objects.

 Instead, leverage separate tables, documents, and references to structure your data.
 This will lead to better maintainability and performance as your project grows.